 For a visual help guide, follow along with our latest Deciphered tutorial below.

 Stay on the Pulse of Bitcoin

-Subscribe below to have future issues of the Layer-2 Roundup and the latest news from our engineering, research, and mining teams delivered directly to your inbox.
-Also follow #LAYER2ROUNDUP for a monthly Twitter-friendly version of the article.
+Subscribe below to have future issues of the Layer-2 Report and the latest news from our engineering, research, and mining teams delivered directly to your inbox.
+Also follow #LAYER2ROUNDUP (now #LAYER2REPORT) for a monthly Twitter-friendly version of the article.

 If you represent a Bitcoin-focused layer-2 application that you think readers would enjoy learning about, dm us here, and if applicable, we can include your project in future posts.